A Concise History of Southeast Asia

 The Chams made two attempts to recover the lost provinces (1128 and 1132), but another war with the Khmers at the same time reduced Champa to impotence.
 Then Cambodia took on Champa's role in the Vietnamese-Cham scrap, and the three disputed provinces ended up under Khmer rule.

 The Khmer victories finished off the Ly dynasty, which was already in decline.
 After many years of civil strife, it was replaced by the Tran dynasty (1225-1400).
 The Tran monarchs pursued the same policies that had worked for the Ly dynasty.
 But now Champa was independent again, and wanted a rematch over the disputed border provinces (they went to the Vietnamese by default when the Khmers withdrew from the area in the mid-12th century).
 This time, however, the feud barely got started when the Mongol Empire appeared on the scene.
 Vietnam and Champa quickly put aside their squabble to meet the Mongol threat.
-The Mongols attacked and took Hanoi three times (in 1257, 1284, and 1287), but the combination of Vietnamese army and Cham navy inflicted unacceptable losses each time.
-Eventually the Mongols gave up and evacuated the country.
+Fortunately for them, the Mongols were out of their element; they were used to fighting where the weather was cold and dry, and where the land presented few obstacles to their horses and arrows; the rugged jungles of Southeast Asia are nothing like that.
+The Mongols attacked and took Hanoi three times (in 1257, 1284, and 1287), and invaded Champa once (1281), but the combination of Vietnamese army and Cham navy inflicted unacceptable losses each time.
+Eventually the Mongols gave up and withdrew.
+Later both Vietnam and Champa, like the Thais and Khmers, sent tribute to keep the Mongols from coming back; this allowed the Mongols to think they had been the real winners.
 The Vietnamese general who defeated the Mongols, Tran Hung Dao, is still venerated as one of the great heroes of Vietnamese history.

 Once Kublai Khan was gone, the king of Champa tried to make the new friendship permanent by asking for a Vietnamese princess in marriage.
 After negotiations that dragged on until 1306, the Vietnamese said they would allow the marriage if Champa gave up the provinces of Quang Tri and Hue.
 Surprisingly, the Cham king, Jaya Sinhavarman III, accepted.
 But he died less than a year after the wedding, and his successor started a new war to take back the two provinces.
 This time the northern kingdom won again; by 1312 the Cham king was a prisoner in Hanoi, and Champa paid tribute to Dai Viet.